Frequently Asked Questions?!

-At the women’s center we develop programs and services to try to meet the needs of women students at the University of Illinois.
-Our goal is to try to ensure women have every opportunity possible to have an equitable and enthusiastic journey as they strive towards their life goals!
+At the Women’s Resources Center, we develop programs and services to try to meet the needs of women students at the University of Illinois.
+Our goal is to ensure women have every opportunity possible to have an equitable and enthusiastic journey as they strive towards their life goals!

-Is the women's center part of Gender & Women's Studies?
+Is the Women's Resources Center part of Gender & Women's Studies?

 How is the Women’s Resources Center connected with the other cultural centers on campus?